Kromelky/AndersenCourses/README.md

 ## Soft skills

 I suppose my strongest part is to find common ground with team and customers.
-I am fond of work and could overwork for about 4 or 6 hours, good that ive got a wife who remind me to go home.
+I am fond of work and could overwork for about 4 hours, good that ive got a wife who remind me to go home.